UK approves China plan for new embassy in London subject to conditions

 Before Tuesday's decision, China had blocked plans by Britain to expand its embassy in Beijing, officials involved in the talks said.

+The approval was subject to a number of technical conditions including construction methods, access and environmental impact.

-Chinese officials say that when Beijing purchased the site for 255 million pounds (US$343.54 million), it received assurances from the then Conservative government that it could build its embassy.
+Chinese officials say that when Beijing purchased the site for 255 million pounds (US$343 million), it received assurances from the then Conservative government that it could build its embassy.

 Royal Mint Court was from the early 19th century until 1967 the site of the Royal Mint, where coins are produced.